Revenge Of The Sith – Blu ray film reviews.

 I felt the sound mix on Revenge Of The Sith could have been better, i felt that The Phantom Menace and Attack Of The Clones had a more dynamic mix, better use of the surround channels and deeper quality bass.

-I really think the bass should have been deeper and had more impact than it did and i felt there should have been more use of the individual surround channels, for large sections of the film i felt the bass was lacking.
+I really think the bass should have been deeper and had more forceful impact than it did and i there should have been more use of the individual surround channels, for large sections of the film i felt the bass was lacking.

 The opening moments have this great bassy low end rumble and you get another deep bass moment as the ship Anakin pilots breaks in half, the moment that follows as he tries to land the ship on Coruscant was lacking in the bass department, now don't get me wrong, there is more to a good sound mix than low end bass, you just expect it to be there based on the previous films.

 The lightsabers do not sound as meaty either, they also lack the bass of the first two films, there are numerous scenes in the film where i thought it should have had more surround sound and better bass and i had hoped this film would get a re-mix for the blu ray release, it has not, it sounds like it is the same mix used on the DVD edition, better quality in lossless form but the same mix, maybe i have been spoiled by the mix for The Phantom Menace and Attack Of The Clones but this sounds weaker to me and it should be as good.